ImmacularIT/DebianAIServerSetup/00-Debian Server Preparation/06-Install-Nvidia.md

 ### Step 9: Setting Up cuDNN with CUDA (optional)

 Visit the NVIDIA cuDNN Archive with a browser.
-Since this need an free account, the only option to download via a broeser and then transfer the file to the server via FileZilla or something.
+Since this need an free account, the only option to download via a browser and then transfer the file to the server via FileZilla or something.

 Navigate to the NVIDIA cuDNN Archive: https://developer.nvidia.com/rdp/cudnn-archive